sabbirhossainshanto/gardening-tips-advice-platform-client/README.md

+## Unique Feature: My Garden Journal

+The **My Garden Journal** feature allows users to track their gardening activities and progress over time.
+Users can log daily or weekly entries, document plant growth, and attach images of their garden's evolution.
+They can mark milestones like first blooms or harvests and create a personalized gardening timeline.
+Journals are private by default, but users can choose to share specific entries with the community, adding a personal touch to the gardening experience.

 # Next.js & NextUI Template

 This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).